PgBiel/elembic/src/element.typ

             } else if caption-type in (str, content) {
               (caption: [#outline.caption])
             } else if outline == auto {
+              if (
+                "supplement" in reference and "numbering" in reference or "custom-ref" not in tag
+                or tag.custom-ref == none
+              ) {
-              // Add some caption so it is displayed,
+                // Add some caption so it is displayed with the supplement and
-              // but remove useless separator
+                // number, but remove useless separator
                 (caption: figure.caption(separator: "")[])
+              } else {
+                // No supplement or number, but there are custom reference
+                // contents, so we display that
+                (caption: tag.custom-ref)
+              }
             } else {
               (:)
             }